Jeff-Russ/ror-guides/rails-database.md

 but also to act as gate protecting the database from:

-* malicous data using Strong Parameters and from
+* malicious data using Strong Parameters and from
 * invalid entries using validation

-The server-side Javascript can also perform validation on the `new` form but some things like catching incorrect passwords need to be held private on the server.
+The server-side JavaScript can also perform validation on the `new` form but some things like catching incorrect passwords need to be held private on the server.

 * If all goes well the user is redirected to the index action
 * If anything fails the user can be redirected to the form